Richard Haking: Later war

 The Mayor of Lille and Lieutenant-General Richard Haking, GOC XI Corps, saluting the British national anthem outside the "Préfecture du Nord" at Lille, 18 October 1918.
 Note the firemen keeping back the crowd.

-Lloyd George told the War Cabinet (11 April) that the Liberal War Committee (a committee of backbench MPs) had made "very serious protests" to him that afternoon against the retention of "incompetent" officers like General Sir Hubert Gough (who had just been sacked after the Fifth Army had borne the brunt of the German March offensive) and Haking.
+Lloyd George told the War Cabinet (11 April) that the Liberal War Committee (of backbench MPs) had made "very serious protests" to him that afternoon against the retention of "incompetent" officers like General Sir Hubert Gough (who had just been sacked after the Fifth Army had borne the brunt of the German March offensive) and Haking.
 Unlike Gough, Haking retained his command.
 General Gomes da Costa later wrote (in O corpo de exercito portugues na Grande Guerra: A batalha do Lys [The Portuguese Army in the Great War: The Battle of the Lys]) of "the esteem in which I held General Haking ... who always showed himself through his knowledge of the Portuguese language, extremely intelligent and clever, a fine soldier and a loyal friend".

 Haking conducted a successful attack at La Bassee in June 1918.
 Simpson writes that his "performance continued to be far more convincing than earlier in the war".
-On 17 October 1918 XI Corps entered the line as part of the Fifth Army (General William Birdwood).
+On 17 October 1918, XI Corps entered the line as part of the Fifth Army (General William Birdwood).
 Corrigan writes that that autumn Haking "earned a high reputation in the British offensive which ended the war", while Simpson writes that "(h)is promise before the First World War was never realised during it, but he undoubtedly showed far more skill with the soldiers of 1918 than with those under his command in 1915–16".
 Haking was honoured with the Knight Commander of the Order of St Michael and St George (KCMG) in 1918.